-The Inland Revenue Ordinance (the "IRO") contains the provisions relevant to pricing for intra-group transactions.
+The Inland Revenue Ordinance (Chapter 112 of the Laws of Hong Kong) (the "IRO") contains the provisions relevant to pricing for intra-group transactions.
 It contains provisions which require the adoption of the arm's length principle for pricing in transactions between associated enterprises.